Skip to main content

 MARC Scholarship Program

 Vanderbilt University is proud to host a National Institutes of Health-funded Maximizing Access to Research Careers undergraduate program (MARC at Vanderbilt).
-The overarching goal of the Vanderbilt MARC Scholars program is to increase the number of individuals in biomedical research from under-represented groups in the *biomedical sciences by preparing undergraduate students for successful application to and graduation from Ph.D. and M.D./Ph.D. biomedical training programs, aligning fully with Vanderbilt’s mission of inclusive excellence across all disciplines.
+The overarching goal of the Vanderbilt MARC Scholars program is to promote broad participation in the biomedical research workforce by strengthening research training environments and expanding the pool of well-trained students who complete their baccalaureate degree, and transition into and complete biomedical, research-focused higher degree programs (such as Ph.D. or M.D./Ph.D.).

 Benefits of the MARC Program